-All Dutch university institutions are represented in the SMBWO.
-In addition, there are seven scientific professional associations.
-These associations have drawn up rules for the education of a medical-biological scientific researcher according to SMBWO standards within the particular specialty.
-These courses, if completed successfully, ultimately lead to recognition (certification) by the SMBWO.
+All Dutch universities are represented in the SMBWO.
+In addition, there are seven scientific professional societies in the biomedical field.
+These societies set up the requirements for the education of a medical-biological scientific researcher according to SMBWO standards within the particular specialty.
+To comply with these requirements a candidate for SMBWO registration needs to follow specific additional couses, if deemed necessary.
+These courses, if completed successfully, ultimately lead to recognition (certification) by SMBWO.

 Fields of research

-Currently, certification is possible as a medical-biological researcher in the following specializations:
+Currently, certification is possible as a biomedical researcher in the following specializations:

 - Experimental Pathobiology